Eivind Karlsbakk

-Eivind Vorren Karlsbakk, born 4 May 1975, is a retired footballer from Stryn Municipality in Norway.
+Eivind Vorren Karlsbakk, born 4 May 1975, is a Norwegian former professional footballer who played as a forward.
 He is most known for his time years in Brann, but has also played for several other Norwegian clubs.

 In the 1995 Norwegian Football Cup final, Karlsbakk was sent off by the referee Jon E. Skjervold.
 After reviewing the video replay the referee changed his report and Karlsbakk were allowed to play the re-match the following week.